Please note: Trains will run to the end of September, with October being set aside for maintenance and training.

 The DVLR was never nationalised and remained very much a “light” railway until its closure in October 1981.
 The only section of the railway still in use is the half-mile section within the Museum grounds.

 The DVLR currently runs a number of diesel locomotives on the half-mile section of track.
-This short vidoe footage features Merlin (a guest steam loco which was here during early 2015) & one of our resident diesel locomotives ‘03709’.
+This short video footage features Merlin (a guest steam loco which was here during early 2015) & one of our resident diesel locomotives ‘03709’.